dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 The problem instance is "csched007" from MIPLIB and is given as an .mps file.
 The formulation for the MIP uses binary variables, :math:`x_{ij}`, equal to 1 if job :math:`i` starts at time :math:`j` and 0 otherwise.
 It also uses continuous variables for the delay times and machine utilizations.
-The number of jobs, release dates, and due dates, processing times, machine utilizations, and processing capacity are extracted from the file with the knowledge of the model.
 HiGHS, SCIP, and COIN-OR's CBC CMD solver were run on the model with the .mps file as input.